 Feeling distressed or unhappy from time to time is normal, however if these feelings are persistent or causing a lot of worry for your child then you may need to talk to them about the professional help available in Calderdale.

-If your child is aged under 18 years and is struggling with their mental health you can contact Open Minds (CAMHS) in Calderdale who provide specialist emotional support for children and young people.
+If your child is aged under 18 years and is struggling with their mental health you can contact Open Minds (CAMHS) in Calderdale who provide specialist mental health support for children and young people.
 Phone: 01422 300 001.

 Open Minds (CAMHS) provide neurodevelopmental assessments for children and young people to identify whether or not they have an underlying neurodevelopmental condition, such as Autism Spectrum Disorder (ASD) or Attention Deficit Hyperactivity Disorder (ADHD).